Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 The first thing you’ll want to do is download my stocking file.
 There are two stockings in the file.
 One is just the mirror image of the other since you’ll need to cut out two of each fabric.

-On cut setting, I chose a flannel fabric and put in the rotary blade.
+On cut setting, I chose a flannel fabric and insert the rotary blade.
 After it cuts, remove the excess fabric around the stocking.
-Repeat for the second flannel piece.
+Repeat for the second buffalo check flannel piece.

 Make sure to change the settings if you are using a different type of fabric for your lining.
 I changed mine to burlap and it cut two pieces of burlap beautifully!